teamdigitale/pdnd-ckan/README.md

-# Data & Analytics Framework (DAF) CKAN
+# CKAN for Piattaforma Digitale Nazionale Dati (PDND) - previously DAF

 CKAN is a powerful data management system that makes data accessible – by providing tools to streamline publishing, sharing, finding and using data.
-CKAN is a key component consumed by the DAF project.
+CKAN is a key component consumed by the PDND project.

-## What is the Data & Analytics Framework (DAF)?
+## What is PDND?

-More informations about the DAF -a.k.a.
-Piattaforma Digitale Nazionale Dati (PDND)- can be found on the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)
+More informations about the PDND can be found at the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)

 ## Tools references